zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 ground truth data with only 4 gaussians, so we can see what happens when there are "extra" gaussians in the fitted model.

-First, I'm building a simple Keras model, which will have a `D` size vector as an input (2D in our case) and a single `SumOfGaussians` layer.
+I'm building a simple Keras model, which will have a `D` size vector as an input (2D in our case) and a single `SumOfGaussians` layer.
 The layer's output (the sum of gaussians) will be the model's output in our case and will be compared to the `y_train` data we've generated.